ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-04-how-to-prioritize-tasks-of-a-software-development-project.md

 - investments;
 - etc.

-So, you are welcome to replace a ‘task’ with the entity you work with.
+So, you are welcome to replace a 'task' with the entity you work with.

 Please, follow the logic: